After a night of chasing beers with tequila shots, the next morning’s hangover might actually be the least of your worries.

 Here’s a look at how all that alcohol is impacting the health of Americans over both the short and long term.

 You’ll start to feel the effects of alcohol within 5 to 10 minutes of having a drink.

 About 90 percent of the alcohol in your blood is broken down by the liver.
 The rest is excreted through the lungs, kidneys, or in sweat.

 For an average-sized person, the liver can only break down about one standard drink per hour.
 If you drink more alcohol than what your liver can process, your blood alcohol content (BAC) will increase.
 So will the effects on your body.

 Other factors also affect your BAC, such as how quickly you drink, whether you’ve eaten recently, and your body type.
 Even your age, sex, and ethnicity play a part.

 Binge drinking has many effects on the body.
 But what’s often overlooked is that it can be a risky activity.

-“It’s estimated that about half of all alcohol-related deaths in the United States are related to acute intoxication, and most of the economic costs are also related to binge drinking,” said Dr. Timothy Naimi, professor of medicine at Boston University School of Medicine and co-author of the CDC study.
+“It’s estimated that about of all alcohol-related deaths in the United States are related to acute intoxication, and most of the economic costs are also related to binge drinking,” said Dr. Timothy Naimi, professor of medicine at Boston University School of Medicine and co-author of the CDC study.